 The Power of Photography

 Photography can change the world, the right photograph at the right time can change history, and, as we all have access to cameras these days, we all have the power to change the world.
+In this way, the power of photography to achieve environmental good is great.

 The now iconic Mary River turtle is just one species endemic to the Mary River in Queensland.
 In 2009 the Queensland government made plans to dam the river at the Traveston Crossing, effectively dividing the natural range of the Mary River turtle and destroying much of its prime breeding habitat.